 Understanding your end-market is key to making profitable business decisions.
+In our Potato Weekly newsletter we publish the latest free-by prices by region and sector from across GB.
 We are currently developing an interactive dashboard for historic free-buy price information by region and by sector to help inform marketing decisions.
-This page wil be updated with the new information later in the spring.

 How do we collect prices for AHDB’s Potato Weekly report?